 These changes will affect future courtroom design and require layouts and furniture to accommodate the infrastructure components.
-This may be termed a distributed courtroom and may result in future courtroom designs that specifically accommodate a limited number of participants.
+This may be termed a distributed courtroom and may result in future designs that specifically accommodate a limited number of participants.

 VR is most often displayed by a headset for a fully interactive experience.
-Can you envision a jury box filled with jurors who look like the VR user pictured below?
+Can you envision a jury box with jurors who look like the VR user pictured below?

 The Vision of the Future Courtroom

 Let’s start with “bricks and mortar” courtrooms.
-I suspect that bricks and mortar courtrooms will be fewer in number in the future.
+I suspect that bricks and mortar courtrooms will be fewer in the future.
 They will be used principally for high-profile trials and special proceedings occasions.
 I envision them to be uniformly round in layout, with the focus on a more interactive well area designed to resemble a small stage.
-This is where 3D holographic images of evidence will be projected floating in mid-air at eye-level.
-The judge’s bench, jury box, attorney’s tables, and spectator seating area will be slightly elevated and will circle the well.
+This is where 3D holographic images of evidence will be projected floating in mid-air at eye level.
+The judge’s bench, jury box, attorney’s tables, and spectator seating area will be slightly elevated and circle the well.
 The furniture components will all be designed to accommodate live participants present in the courtroom.
-The ceiling will be slightly domed to assure unimpeded visibility for all trial participants.
+The ceiling will be slightly domed to ensure unimpeded visibility for all trial participants.
 Picture a smaller version of the intergalactic assembly hall in Star Wars.

 Change is Coming Faster and Faster